rufusclark/Satellite-Propagation-Toolkit/README.md

 python3 -i
 ```

-Then upload the client code onto the device and generate the backup data using the following commands (enter them line by line), whilst reinserting the device as instructed.

-Change INSERT-DEVICE-NAME to the name of your device using? the following options
+Then upload the client code and backup data onto the device using the following commands.
+Change INSERT-DEVICE-NAME to the name of your device using below:

 * `unicornpack`
 * `displaypack`